Are powerful sedatives being over-used in palliative care and aged care?

 About a week before my father died in a private hospital from aggressive cancer, he complained that he had been administered a “nightmare drug”.

 Dad said the worst effect of the drug was that he was unable to tell the nursing staff he was in pain.
-He had become used to telling them when the pain level rose above the capacity of the morphine he was on, and we had become familiar with the term “breakthrough drug” to refer to top-ups of painkiller.
+He had become used to telling them when the pain level rose above the capacity of the morphine he was on to control, and we had become familiar with the term “breakthrough drug” to refer to top-ups of painkiller.
 Because of the “nightmare drug” he had lain for some hours unable to move or speak, but suffering serious pain until it wore off enough for him to be able to speak again.

 I spoke to the nursing staff about this.
 They named the drug as midazolam.
 I was told it was used to deal with “breakthrough pain”, but clearly it didn’t work in Dad’s case.
 Only later did I discover that midazolam has no analgesic properties.
 Not only that: it may actually increase perceptions of pain.